adechazal/my-website/_posts/2025-01-18-Community-Solar.markdown

 tags: [sustainability, impact investing, energy]
 ---

-This is a draft of a blog post I wrote for Sustainable Jersey City.
+This is the draft of a blog post I am writing for Sustainable Jersey City.

 # Did you catch our Community Solar campaign this past summer?